The profession requires significant physical activity, mobility, and vision. For complete information, see the Essential Functions, pdf 98KB

 All students who are accepted into the program are required to submit complete health history forms and must show evidence of maintaining liability (malpractice) insurance and health insurance before being allowed in any clinical education course.
 Liability insurance is purchased through a group policy that covers students at Armstrong Atlantic State University.
 Health insurance can be purchased through the university or on your own.

-Students are responsible for providing their own transportation to clinical sites for clinical education courses.
+Students are responsible for providing their own transportation and lodging expenses (if required) to clinical sites for clinical education courses.
 Some clinical sites may be located outside of the city of Savannah.
-The majority of clinical assignments are within approximately a 90 minute drive from the university.
-However, students may be assigned further away than this, including out-of-state locations.
+The majority of clinical assignments are within approximately 150 mile radius of the university.
+Moreover, students may be required to attend multiple out-of-town clinical education sites.
+Some clinical education sites are out of state..

 Criminal Background Checks and/or Drug Testing